KDVR: Local TV and Tribune ownership

-On December 22, 2007, Fox Television Stations entered into an agreement to sell KDVR and seven other Fox owned-and-operated stations to Local TV LLC, a holding company operated by private equity firm Oak Hill Capital Partners), adding to the nine stations that the group had acquired that May from The New York Times Company.
+On December 22, 2007, Fox Television Stations agreed to sell KDVR and seven other Fox owned-and-operated stations to Local TV LLC, a holding company operated by private equity firm Oak Hill Capital Partners), adding to the nine stations that the group had acquired that May from The New York Times Company.
 The sale was finalized on July 14, 2008.
-Two months later, on September 17, Tribune Broadcasting announced that Local TV would begin managing KWGN-TV under a local marketing agreement and consolidate its operations with KDVR effective October 1.
+On September 17, Tribune Broadcasting announced that Local TV would begin managing KWGN-TV under a local marketing agreement and consolidate its operations with KDVR effective October 1.
 It was one of two markets where Local TV-owned Fox stations and Tribune-owned CW affiliates would share resources, alongside KTVI–KPLR-TV in St. Louis, and built on an existing management relationship between the companies.
 KWGN vacated its longtime studios in Greenwood Village and consolidated its operations with KDVR at its Speer Boulevard facility.
-Tribune bought KDVR outright in 2013 as part of its $2.75 billion acquisition of Local TV LLC. the sale was finalized on December 27.
+Tribune bought KDVR outright in 2013 as part of its $2.75 billion acquisition of Local TV LLC.

 Tribune sold the KDVR–KWGN studio to Urban Renaissance Group, a real estate firm from Seattle, in 2017, continuing to lease it back under a long-term agreement.

 Sinclair purchase attempt; sale to Nexstar

 In May 2017, Sinclair Broadcast Group announced its intention to buy Tribune Media.
 KDVR was then identified as one of 23 stations that Sinclair would divest to obtain regulatory approval for the merger, with Fox Television Stations agreeing to a repurchase as part of a $910 million deal.
 Both transactions were nullified on August 9, 2018, following Tribune Media's termination of the merger agreement and FCC chairman Ajit Pai's public rejection of the deal.

 Nexstar Media Group announced it would acquire the assets of Tribune Media on December 3, 2018, for $6.4 billion in cash and debt.
 The deal closed on September 19, 2019.

+On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
+In Denver, Tegna already owns KUSA and KTVD.